Perturbation Theory in the Minimally Extended Varying Speed of Light (meVSL) Model: Introduction

 The minimally extended varying speed of light (meVSL) model preserves the conventional Friedmann-Lema$\hat{\i}$tre-Robertson-Walker (FLRW) metric while introducing a general condition on cosmological time dilation (CTD), allowing the speed of light to vary with time.
-Instead of modifying the metric itself, the meVSL framework naturally leads to a time-dependent speed of light as a consequence of general CTD, without requiring a specific functional form for $c(a)$.
-This approach differentiates the meVSL model from traditional VSL models, which either propose or rely on an explicit mechanism for varying the speed of light \cite{Lee:2023bjz,Lee:2024mal}.
+Instead of modifying the metric itself, the meVSL framework naturally leads to a time-dependent speed of light as a consequence of this condition, without requiring a specific functional form for $c(a)$.
+This distinguishes the meVSL model from traditional VSL models, which either propose or rely on an explicit mechanism for varying the speed of light \cite{Lee:2023bjz,Lee:2024mal}.

-The meVSL model is based on the FLRW metric, which satisfies the cosmological principle (CP) by ensuring spatial isotropy and homogeneity.
-Maintaining adiabaticity is essential to preserve these symmetries, as any net energy flux would introduce a preferential energy flow direction, violating isotropy.
-Consequently, if the speed of light varies over cosmic time, the Planck constant must also evolve accordingly \cite{Lee:2022heb}.
+The meVSL model is built upon the FLRW metric, which satisfies the cosmological principle (CP) by ensuring spatial isotropy and homogeneity.
+Maintaining adiabaticity is essential to preserve these symmetries, as any net energy flux would introduce a preferential energy flow direction, violating isotropy \cite{Lee:2022heb}.
+Consequently, if the speed of light varies over cosmic time, the Planck constant must also evolve accordingly.
 To ensure consistency with all known local physical laws, including special relativity and electromagnetism, cosmological evolution of other physical constants and quantities must be induced \cite{Lee:2024mal,Lee:2020zts}.

 So far, discussions on the meVSL model have primarily focused on its implications at the background level in cosmological observations \cite{Lee:2023rqv,Lee:2023ucu,Lee:2024nya,Lee:2021ona,Lee:2024kxa}.
 However, despite its theoretical advantages, the effects of meVSL on structure formation and gravitational interactions remain largely unexplored \cite{Lee:2024zcu}.
 Since cosmological perturbations play a crucial role in shaping the universe, it is essential to investigate how a varying speed of light influences the evolution of matter density fluctuations and the Newtonian gravitational potential.
 In particular, modifications to the perturbation equations could lead to observable consequences, such as changes in the growth rate of large-scale structures, alterations in the CMB power spectrum, and potential deviations in gravitational lensing effects.
 Therefore, it is necessary to study linear perturbation theory within the meVSL framework as a prerequisite.